 Firstly, the interior of Ductile Iron Piles is filled with grout to minimize exposure of the pile interior to any corrosive environment.
-Further steps depend on whether the pile develops capacity using either end-bearing or friction.
-All friction Ductile Iron Piles are installed by pumping sand-cement grout to fill through the interior of the pile.
-The grout is then pumped out the pile bottom to fill an exterior annular space between the pile and soil created by driving the patented oversized conical grout cap.
-The combination of the interior and exterior grout filling the annular space completely encapsulates the pile material with multiple inches of concrete.
+Further steps depend on whether the pile is installed with exterior grout or not.
+Exterior grouted Ductile Iron Piles are installed by pumping cement grout through the interior of the pile.
+The grout is then pumped out the pile bottom to fill an exterior annular space between the pile and soil created by driving the patented oversized conical grout shoe.
+The combination of the interior and exterior grout filling the annular space completely encapsulates the pile material with grout.
 This encapsulation process protects the piling material from exposure to corrosive conditions.

-End-bearing piles only use interior grout, leaving the exterior pile face exposed to soil and groundwater.
+Ductile Iron Piles installed with a dry installation process only use interior grout, leaving the exterior pile face exposed to soil and groundwater.
 The construction industry employs a variety of tools to protect exposed materials from corrosion.
 These include epoxy-coating, corrosion-inhibiting compounds, sheathing and other approaches.
 Another common approach is to incorporate a "sacrificial" layer or reduction of material thickness due to corrosion losses.
 Despite the improved protection to corrosion offered by the Ductile Iron Piles, this common approach models the pile as a steel element.
 Corrosion loss rates are published in various standards and literature from different sources.
 FHWA references values for corrosion loss of 0.02 mm per year (1 mm for 50 year service life) for steel piles buried in a sea bed condition (FHWA, 1996).
-Further information cites a minimum of 1.6 mm ($^{1}/{16}$ -in) of loss on the outside wall thickness of casing for micropiles installed in aggressive environments (FHWA, 2005).
-European ÖNORM standards for Ductile Iron Piles reference wall thickness corrosion losses ranging from 0.6 mm up to 1.75 mm for a 50 year service life depending on the corrosion potential of the soil (Austrian Standards Institute, 2012).
-Finally, another Ductile Iron Pile specific corrosion reference reports a wall thickness loss of 1 mm for a service life of 100 years in normal conditions (0.75 mm in 75 years) with extreme cases approaching 0.4 mm of wall thickness loss every twenty years (1.5 mm in 75 years) (Schutz, et al 1999).
+European ÖNORM standards for Ductile Iron Piles reference corrosion losses ranging from 0.6 mm up to 1.75 mm per side for a 50 year service life depending on the corrosion potential of the soil (Austrian Standards Institute, 2012).

-Based on these various references, Ductile Iron Pile wall thickness loss of 0.75 mm per side $(^{1}/{32}$ -inch) are often incorporated in designs for a mild corrosion rate.
-A reduction in wall thickness of 1.5 mm $(^{1}/{16}$ -inch) applies to a moderate corrosion rate.
+Ductile Iron Pile design loss rates of 1.5 mm per side (1/32-inch) are often incorporated for a mild corrosion rate.
+A value of 3 mm per side (1/16-inch) applies to a moderate rate.
 Highly-aggressive environments are often addressed using a grout encapsulation approach.